Here’s my complete guide to visiting the stunning Basilica of Santa Croce in Florence Italy.

 Santa Croce is a place of superlatives.
 The basilica has one of the greatest assemblages of paintings, sculptures, and funereal monuments in existence.

-Santa Croce is the largest world’s Franciscan church, a fine example of Italian Gothic style, It’s home to celebrity tombs, magnificent frescos, and Donatello sculptures.
-It’s a place of one stop shopping for Italian culture and a must see site in Florence for art lovers.
+The basilica is a place of one stop shopping for Italian culture and a must see attraction in Florence for art lovers.

 Yet Santa Croce is still a bit of a hidden gem in Florence.
 Let’s take a closer look at Santa Croce and see why you need to visit the complex.

 History of the Basilica of Santa Croce